-The RTC document thoroughly responds to the Appellant's points regarding cumulative construction impacts on noise, air quality, transit delay, pedestrian and bicycle safety.
-The following summarizes where each topic is analyzed in the SEIR and further discussed in the RTC document:
+The RTC document thoroughly responds to the appellant's points regarding cumulative construction impacts on noise, air quality, transit delay, and pedestrian and bicycle safety.
+The following summarizes where each topic is analyzed in the SEIR, the mitigation measures identified to reduce those impacts, and further discussed in the RTC document:

 - Cumulative construction-related transportation impacts are discussed under Impact C-TR-1 starting on SEIR p.
 3.B-91.
 As stated on SEIR p.
 3.B-91 "construction of the proposed project or variant may overlap with construction of other cumulative development and transportation infrastructure projects, including new development and/or modernization of existing buildings as part of the City College Facilities Master Plan...."
-The SEIR concludes that construction-related transportation impacts would be less than significant and no mitigation measures are required. - Cumulative transit impacts are discussed under Impacts C-TR-4 to C-TR-6b on SEIR pp. 3.B-92 to 3.B-102.
+The SEIR explains that as part of the construction permitting process, development projects are required to work with various City departments to develop detailed and coordinated construction logistics and contractor parking plans, as applicable, that would address construction vehicle routing, traffic control, transit movement, pedestrian movement, and bicycle movement adjacent to the construction area.
+The SEIR concludes that through compliance with the City's requirements and adherence to the blue book regulations, construction-related transportation impacts would be less than significant and no mitigation measures are required. - Cumulative transit impacts are discussed under Impacts C-TR-4 to C-TR-6b on SEIR pp. 3.B-92 to 3.B-102.
 As discussed on SEIR p.
-3.B-95, the transit delay contribution from the project, City College facilities master plan projects and other cumulative developments is expected to cumulatively increase transit delay and could exceed the threshold of significance for individual Muni routes.
-The SEIR analysis identified a significant impact related to cumulative transit delay, and concluded that even with implementation of Mitigation Measure M-C-TR-4 (Implement Measures to Reduce Transit Delay), the impact would be significant and unavoidable given the uncertainty of SFMTA approval of the capital improvement measures.
-The SEIR identifies a significant impact related to cumulative secondary effects on people bicycling and public transit delay due to freight and passenger loading demand.
-No feasible mitigation measures are identified and given the uncertainty regarding the ability of future loading demand to be accommodated, the SEIR concludes that cumulative impacts would be significant and unavoidable. - Cumulative construction-related noise impacts are discussed under Impact C-NO-1 starting on SEIR p.
-3.C-38.
-As explained on RTC p.
-4.G-6, the "cumulative noise analysis is conservative in which it considers the worst-case scenario (i.e., the East Basin Parking Structure being the closest facilities master plan project) would be constructed near Archbishop Riordan High School (sensitive receptor)."
-The SEIR analysis identifies a significant impact related to cumulative noise impacts on sensitive receptors, and concludes that even with implementation of Mitigation Measure M-NO-1 (Construction Noise Control Measures), the impact would be significant and unavoidable. - Cumulative operation noise impacts related to traffic increases of the project in combination with cumulative projects are discussed under Impact C-NO-2 on SEIR p.
-3.C-40.
-The SEIR analysis concluded that the proposed project, in combination with the City College Facility Master Plan projects could result in significant cumulative substantial permanent increase in ambient noise levels; however, the proposed project's contribution would not be cumulatively considerable and the impact would be less than significant.
-No mitigation measures are identified for operational noise impacts related to increases in traffic because the cumulative impact is less than significant. - Cumulative mechanical equipment noise impacts of the project in combination with cumulative projects, including the Performing Arts Education Center, are discussed under Impact C-NO-3 on SEIR p.
-3.C-41.
-The SEIR analysis concludes that proposed project, in combination with the facility master plan projects could result in significant cumulative substantial permanent increase in ambient noise levels; however, the proposed project's contribution would not be cumulatively considerable with the implementation of
+3.B-95, the transit delay contribution from the project, City College facilities master plan projects, and other cumulative development is expected to cumulatively increase transit delay and could exceed the threshold of significance for individual Muni routes.
+The SEIR analysis identifies a significant impact related to cumulative transit delay and contains Mitigation Measure M-C-TR-4 (Implement Measures to Reduce Transit Delay) requiring the project sponsor to fund several SFMTA projects in the project vicinity to reduce transit delay.
+The SEIR concludes that even with implementation of Mitigation Measure M-C-TR-4, the impact would be significant and unavoidable, given the uncertainty of SFMTA approval of the identified capital improvement measures in the future.
+The SEIR identifies a significant impact related to cumulative secondary effects on people bicycling and public transit delay due to potential conflicts associated with the existing off-site freight loading activities on Lee Avenue between Ocean Avenue and the project site that are associated with Whole Foods and other Ocean Avenue businesses.
+No feasible mitigation measures are identified, given the uncertainty regarding the ability of Whole Foods and other businesses to manage their loading activities to avoid pedestrian and bicycle conflicts and potential transit delay; thus, the SEIR concludes that cumulative impacts would be significant and unavoidable.